azu/AppStoreOpener/readme.md

 [AppStoreOpener openAppID:@"284882215"];
 ```

-We can open app store of facebook.app page!
+We can open app store page of facebook.app!

 ## Contributing